South Carolina wins fifth-straight game in the Palmetto State's rivalry game

-Steve Spurrier, who has coached a national championship team, won seven Southeastern Conference titles, garnered nine conference Coach of the Year awards, and won 72 percent of the college games in which he has coached, is beginning his eighth season as head coach at the University of South Carolina.
+Steve Spurrier, who has coached a national championship team, won seven Southeastern Conference titles, garnered nine conference Coach of the Year awards, and won 73 percent of the college games in which he has coached, is beginning his ninth season as head coach at the University of South Carolina.
 Spurrier was introduced as Carolina's 32nd head coach on Nov.
 23, 2004.

 In his first season at South Carolina, Coach Spurrier led the Gamecocks to a 7-5 record and a second-place finish in the SEC Eastern Division.
 In doing so, he posted a five-game winning streak, the 15th-consecutive year in which he has had a five-game winning streak, something no other coach in college history has accomplished.
 He was honored as the SEC Coach of the Year by the Associated Press after leading the Gamecocks to a school-record five straight SEC wins, their first win ever at Tennessee and their first win over Florida since the 1930s.

 He came back with an 8-5 record in 2006, just the ninth time in school history that the Gamecocks posted eight or more wins in a season.
-The season was capped with a victory in the Liberty Bowl over Conference USA champion Houston.
-With that win, Spurrier matched Joe Morrison for the most wins by a Carolina head coach in his first two seasons in Columbia.
+The season was capped with a Liberty Bowl win over C-USA champion Houston.

 In his third season with the Garnet & Black, Spurrier's squad raced out to a 6-1 record and moved as high as No. 6 in the BCS rankings, before finishing the campaign with a 6-6 record.
 With 21 wins, he set the Carolina record for coaching victories after three seasons at the helm.

-The Gamecocks continued to make history in 2011, winning a school record 11 games and finishing in the the top-10 in the final A.P. poll for the first time ever.
-The squad also won a school record six SEC games and defeated each of their Eastern Division rivals for the first time ever.
+The Gamecocks continued to make history in 2011, winning a school record 11 games and finishing in the the top-10 in the final A.P. poll for the first time.
+The squad also won a school record six SEC games and defeated each of their Eastern Division rivals in the same season for the first time.
 Carolina capped the regular season with a win over Clemson, its third-straight over its Palmetto State rival, the first time that has been accomplished since 1968-70, then defeated Nebraska in the Capital One Bowl by a convincing 30-13 margin.